Channel Cycle Time: A New Measure of Short-term Fairness: CCT of Slotted Aloha

-Given the closed-form channel cycle time, an interesting question is what $p_A$ and $p_B$ lead to the short-term fairest slotted Aloha.
-Differentiating \eqref{eq:III-3} with respect to $p_A$ and $p_B$ and setting the results to 0, the optimal $p^*_A=p^*_B=0.5$, in which case slotted Aloha has the minimum channel cycle time:
+Given the closed-form channel cycle time, we next investigate the CCT-optimal slotted Aloha.
+That is, we optimize the transmission probability $p$ to obtain the short-term fairest slotted Aloha.

+Differentiating \eqref{eq:III-16} with respect to $p$ and setting the results to 0, it is easy to find that the optimal $p^*=\frac{1}{N}$, in which case slotted Aloha has the minimum channel cycle time:

-\begin{rem} The throughput of slotted Aloha reaches the maximum when the average number of transmission trials per slot $G=1$.
-For the network with two users, $G$ can be calculated as $G=1\times [(1-p_A)p_B+(1-p_B)p_A] + 2\times p_Ap_B = p_A+p_B$.
-Therefore, for slotted Aloha, the system parameters that achieve the minimum channel cycle time also give us the maximum throughput. \end{rem}
+It is worth noting that the throughput of slotted Aloha reaches the maximum when the average number of transmission trials per slot $G=1$.
+For the network with $N$ users, $G$ can be calculated as

-To validate our derivations, we simulate the slotted Aloha protocol and present the channel cycle time as a function of $p_A$ and $p_B$ in Fig.~\ref{fig:result_ALOHA}, where $T_\text{slot}$ is normalized to 1.
-The minimum channel cycle time is achieved when $p_A=p_B=0.5$, corroborating our analytical results.

-We further consider a special case of homogeneous networks, where users share the same parameters.
-Let $p_A=p_B=p$.
-Fig.~\ref{fig:result_ALOHA} shows that channel cycle time decreases first and then increases, as we increase $p$ from 0 to 1.
-The reason is as follows: when $p$ is small, there are not many packets in the channel, thus the packets can be transmitted more frequently as $p$ increases, leading to a smaller channel cycle time.
-However, as $p$ becomes larger and larger, the collision probability increases, resulting in a waste of channel resources and an increase in channel cycle time.
+Therefore, for slotted Aloha, the transmission probability that achieves the minimum CCT also gives us the maximum throughput.

+In contrast, other short-term metrics fail to offer such valuable insights.
+The fundamental reason for this lies in the fact that CCT also captures the transmission delay and jitter, establishing an intrinsic connection with throughput.
+Other metrics solely focus on successfully transmitted packets without any regard for time, constraining their capacity to comprehensively characterize the short-term behavior of a MAC protocol.